-- Recommend annually to the Board of Directors the nomination, the termination or replacement of the independent auditors. - Approve the remuneration and terms and conditions of the independent auditor's mandate which are set out in its engagement letter. - Receive a report annually from the independent auditors with respect to its independence, which report shall include disclosure relating to all engagements (including the related fees and costs) for non-audit services rendered to the Corporation. - Review with the independent auditors the scope of the audit, the areas of special emphasis to be addressed in the audit, the extent to which the independent audit can be coordinated with internal audit activities and the materiality levels which the independent auditors propose to employ.
+- Recommend annually to the Board of Directors the nomination, the termination or replacement of the independent auditors. - Approve the remuneration and terms and conditions of the independent auditor's mandate which are set out in its engagement letter. - Receive a report annually from the independent auditors with respect to its independence, which report shall include disclosure relating to all engagements (including the related fees and costs) for non-audit services rendered to the Corporation. - Review with the independent auditors the scope of the audit, the areas of special emphasis to be addressed in the audit, the extent to which the independent audit can be coordinated with internal audit activities and the materiality levels which the independent auditors propose to employ. - Establish effective communication processes with management and the Corporation's independent auditors to allow the Committee to objectively monitor the quality and efficiency of the relationship between the independent auditors, management and the Corporation.

-- Establish effective communication processes with management and the Corporation's independent auditors to allow the Committee to objectively monitor the quality and efficiency of the relationship between the independent auditors, management and the Corporation. - Resolve disagreements that may occur between management of the Corporation and the independent auditors regarding financial reporting, if any. - Oversee quality and efficiency of the work performed by the independent auditors for the preparation and delivery of the audit report of the Corporation or any other audit, review or attest services required by the Corporation. - Receive reports from the independent auditors on the status of the approved audit plan, any important findings, the recommendation letter and the final audit report. - Meet regularly with the independent auditors in the absence of management. - Establish annually, a list of services that may not be provided by the independent auditors in order to safeguard its objectivity and independence.
-Ensure that the list of prescribed services is in compliance with the applicable regulatory requirements. - Approve, before any mandate is conferred upon the independent auditors, of any non-audit-related services, or services other than audit services, to be provided by the independent auditors. - Annually review the Corporation's hiring policy limiting the hiring of certain present or former employees of the independent auditors. - Review reports of the independent auditors relating to the planned rotation of partners assigned to the Corporation's affairs.
+- Resolve disagreements that may occur between management of the Corporation and the independent auditors regarding financial reporting, if any. - Oversee quality and efficiency of the work performed by the independent auditors for the preparation and delivery of the audit report of the Corporation or any other audit, review or attest services required by the Corporation. - Receive reports from the independent auditors on the status of the approved audit plan, any important findings, the recommendation letter and the final audit report. - Meet regularly with the independent auditors in the absence of management. - Ensure not to request services from the independent auditors that could jeopardize their objectivity and independence. - Approve, before any mandate is conferred upon the independent auditors, of any non-audit-related services, or services other than audit services, to be provided by the independent auditors. - Annually review the Corporation's hiring policy limiting the hiring of certain present or former employees of the independent auditors. - Review reports of the independent auditors relating to the planned rotation of partners assigned to the Corporation's affairs.